What Do Rising Interest Rates Mean to You, Part 1 PDF View

 Everything else is just short-term noise.

 If you invest in a bond fund or exchange traded fund, you don’t have a set maturity date, so there is a little more uncertainty.
 It’s important to remember; however, that a bond fund owns many bonds, often tens of hundreds of them in a given portfolio.
 Many of them are maturing on any given day which means the fund manager has an opportunity to reinvest in new bonds at the current higher rates.
 Bond managers also tend to be more active when looking for opportunities and have many strategies that can be used to give an investor an edge during a rising rate period.
-Please review our blog entitled “Buying a Portfolio of Bonds, making a Case for Investing in a Bond Fund”, to understand our belief at LGK Wealth Management, why a good bond manager is worth hiring.
+Please review our blog entitled “Buying a Portfolio of Bonds, making a Case for Investing in a Bond Fund”, to understand our belief at LGK Investments of Aligned Capital Partners Inc, why a good bond manager is worth hiring.

 As mentioned in our introduction, please watch for our second article looking at how rising interest rates affect the overall economy and what that might mean to your investments.